 |

-the back translation of Italian Braille was optimized with regard
+Back-translation of Italian Braille was optimized with regard to

-to special characters such as currency indications, accented letters,
+special characters such as currency symbols, accented letters, brackets,

 |